r-grandorder/tri-hermes/en/pages/atlantis.md

 Good lord, woman!
 How can such small shoulders be so stiff!?
 This is exactly what comes from being sedentary!

 **Da Vinci:**
 Arrrgh!
-Oh, wait, I think it's working pretty we&ndash;Nope, still hurts like heeell! ! !
+Oh, wait, I think it's working pretty we&ndash;Nope, still hurts like heeell!!!

 **Holmes:**
 Well, look on the bright side: at least you're finally getting all that tension out.